DESTRealm/optionally/README.md

 depending on your distribution, how PHP was built, and whether you've installed it from sources.

+You can download the [Optionally PHAR from Github](https://github.com/DESTRealm/binaries/raw/dfbad593e1a681511bfacad4f5233bdae095e732/phars/optionally.phar) or clone the sources and build it yourself using [Composer](http://getcomposer.org) for collecting development dependencies and [Phing](http://www.phing.info/trac/) for building the distribution.

 Currently, no `.phar`s are available, but I'll be posting a download link at some point in the near future